broke-protocol/broke-protocol/docs/Examples/Server/01_IScript-And-Plugin.md

 # 01: IScript and Plugin

 > These are the core classes and interfaces for plugins.
-These can be used to automatically instanciate classes, and the main entry point of the plugin.
+These can be used to automatically instantiate classes, and the main entry point of the plugin.

 ## IScript